 Mestre Fran’s plans were formulating well in Londrina but his dreams of spreading Capoeira could not rest.
 This time, his sights were set on the United States.
 In December 2002, with the help of Steven Alphabet – former Athletic Director for Georgia State University, Mestre Fran became the first Capoeira Mestre in Atlanta, Georgia.
 In 2003, Mestre Fran was hired by Emory University.
 Here in Atlanta, Mestre Fran has orchestrated Capoeira batizados (or graduations) and has performed at numerous cultural festivals in Decatur, Piedmont Park, Centennial Olympic Park, and the Underground Atlanta, Emory Univeristy, Georgia State and many more.
 He has also taught workshops all over the United States (Emory, Georgia State, UT, Harvard, UGA) Brazil, Europe, Latin America and Asia.

 Since 1991, Mestre Fran and Capoeira Maculelê have worked to promote an organization that values all dimensions of the human being, including the physical, moral, and spiritual.
 He has focused on awakening the talents of his students, elevating the awareness of society, and encouraging the practice of Capoeira as an art, fight, and a means of social, cultural, and athletic integration.
 Today, anyone would agree that Mestre Fran has succeeded in these endeavors.
-He has taken his passion and shared it with hundreds, maybe thousands, of people all over the world and, unintentionally, Mestre Fran has created a reputation as one of the greatest Capoeira Mestres ever.
-Yet as a humble spirit, Mestre Fran would never take the credit.
-Simply, he would attribute it all to his Mestre, Mestre Bradesco.
+He has taken his passion and shared it with hundreds, maybe thousands, of people all over the world and, unintentionally, Mestre Fran has created a reputation as one of the greatest Capoeira Mestres.